Oxford-Growers/Oxford-Growers/privacy.md

 All information you provide to us is stored securely, normally in a Google Spreadsheet.
 Additionally, your number will be stored as part of relevant WhatsApp groups.
 As some of Google’s servers are outside of the European Economic Area (EEA) this may involve transfer of your data outside the EEA.
 However, we are satisfied that Google meets the requirements set out in GDPR regulations for safe transfer of data.

 Information collected from the survey before you have got involved will be kept until we have organised either an initial meeting with you individually, or as part of a larger group.
 We will then retain it for two weeks after that meeting to faciliate communication to establish if you want to get involved.
 If no meeting happens within a year, we will delete the information.

+Email communication will be stored in GMail.
+As some of Google’s servers are outside of the European Economic Area (EEA) this may involve transfer of your data outside the EEA.
+However, we are satisfied that Google meets the requirements set out in GDPR regulations for safe transfer of data.
+Emails may be retained for up to two years after the last communication from you.

 If you choose to get involved, we may keep your information until a year after you stop being involved in case you choose to return.